Topological States Enabled by Non-local Nonlinearity in Synthetic Dimensions: Supplementary information

-We begin by analyzing a two-component nonlinear system, and then we extend our analysis to more general models.
+Next, we adopt the mean-field treatment and develop the general nonlinear adiabatic theory.
+We begin by consider the above two-component nonlinear system.
 At fixed momentum $k$, our system is characterized by an effective two-component nonlinear system $\psi=(a,b)^T$ (we omit the subscript $k$ here).
 First, we consider the instantaneous mean-field solution and the Bogoliubov excitation.
 In general, we have

 The corresponding Schr$\ddot{\text{o}}$dinger equation is

 we define the instantaneous eigenstate and the effective chemical potential as